forest-fire/firemodel/docs/getting-started/configuring.md

 # Configuring Firemodel

-### Typescript
+### TypeScript

-While it may be possible to use this framework without Typescript, it's not intended for the broader JS audience.
-So, assuming you're using Typescript, you'll want to edit your `tsconfig.json` file with the following two lines:
+While it may be possible to use this framework without TypeScript, it's not intended for the broader JS audience.
+So, assuming you're using TypeScript, you'll want to edit your `tsconfig.json` file with the following two lines:

 ```json
 {